WPXA-TV: WTLK-TV: Talk TV for Atlanta

 By 1993, WTLK-TV's schedule consisted mostly of CBS This Morning, country music videos, and reruns.
 That year, Joel Babbit almost bought the station with plans to expand its talk lineup to 24 hours, with a broader topic mix including home improvement and gardening shows and a model of selling a sponsorship for each talk hour.
 Babbit abandoned the plan when he became an executive at Whittle Communications less than two months later.
+Even though must-carry laws had been reintroduced, a dispute over the station's location classification for copyright purposes kept it off the two largest Atlanta cable systems, because the systems, GCTV and Wometco, believed they would have to pay royalties.

 Paxson/Ion ownership

 In 1994, Sudbrink sold WTLK-TV to Paxson Communications Corporation, which initially proposed a Christian format.
 It was Paxson's second television station that it owned, after WPBF serving West Palm Beach, and alongside a station it managed in Miami.
 Shortly after the acquisition, Atlanta's major cable systems finally added WTLK to their lineups; previously, it had only been on some smaller suburban systems.
 During this time, the station became the new television home of Atlanta Knights minor-league hockey.
 Paxson announced the creation of its Infomall TV infomercial network in January 1995 and included WTLK-TV among its first stations.

 On August 31, 1998, the Paxson-owned stations formed the nucleus for the new Pax TV network.
 The station's call sign had been changed that January to WPXA-TV.
 In the early 2000s, WPXA-TV entered into a joint sales agreement with WXIA-TV, under which the latter station sold channel 14's local advertising and WPXA rebroadcast two of WXIA-TV's newscasts.
 WPXA also aired the Atlanta Falcons coach's show as part of WXIA-TV's partnership with the NFL team.
-After changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007.
+After canceling all of its joint sales agreements and changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007, following the 2006 name change of Paxson Communications Corporation to Ion Media Networks.
+The E. W. Scripps Company acquired Ion in a deal announced in 2020 and completed in 2021.